sashanth-13/MedNova/README.md

-# MediPredict Nigeria: AI-Powered Disease Prediction System
+# healthcare: AI-Powered Disease Prediction System

 A machine learning-based system for predicting diseases based on symptoms, designed specifically for the Nigerian healthcare context where access to medical professionals may be limited.